Node-RED Library to Wire Telemetry Data

 Before you start with development, you need to configure your devices in the Azure IoT hub and the AWS IoT.
 Use the guidelines provided by Microsoft and Amazon; the links are available for your convenience.
 Should you have any questions at this point, feel free to leave a comment below.

 The big advantage of using this tool is that you can run it at the edge of the network using low-cost hardware and cloud capabilities.
-Moreover, Node-RED provides a browser-based editor that allows to easily wire together data flows using the wide range of nodes.
+Moreover, Node-RED provides a browser-based editor that allows it to easily wire together data flows using a wide range of nodes.

 Using Node-RED, you can: